swainechen/chenlab-training/sysadmin/bioinformatics.md

 #### [BLAST+](https://blast.ncbi.nlm.nih.gov/Blast.cgi?CMD=Web&PAGE_TYPE=BlastDocs&DOC_TYPE=Download)
 Ubuntu LTS version: 2.9.0-2<br/>
-Online version: 2.11.0-1
+Online version: 2.13.0-1

 The Ubuntu repositories have this, but it's at version 2.9.0-2.
-The current version right now is at 2.11.0-1.
+The current version right now is at 2.13.0-1.
 Generally for most users, BLAST has been pretty stable, but here's how to update it if you need the latest version (you'll have to repeat these for each update as well after you do this manual install).

+The latest version can be found at [https://ftp.ncbi.nlm.nih.gov/blast/executables/blast+/LATEST/](https://ftp.ncbi.nlm.nih.gov/blast/executables/blast+/LATEST/) - you'll have to update the links and version numbers appropriately below.

 First check on what we already have and where it is
 ```
 # check the current version
 blastn -h
 # this should be 2.9.0+ if it's from the Ubuntu repositories
-# this will likely be 2.11.0+ or higher if you manually updated it as below
+# this will likely be 2.13.0+ or higher if you manually updated it as below

 # check where it's installed
 which blastn